Loading…

 What is the Martial Peak reading order?

 Start with the manhua from chapter 1.
 If you hit a translation gap or want more detail on a specific arc, switch to the novel.
-The manhua and novel cover the same story — no separate reading order exists between them.
+The manhua and novel cover the same story.
+No separate reading order exists between them.

 How many chapters is Martial Peak?